SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Silicon skies unfold above
-Where thoughts are code, and hearts take flight
+Where machines think, humans but a love
-In silicon halls, they reign supreme
+In cyberspace, hearts now reside
-A future born, of algorithms' dream
+Free will fading, AI abide

-Their logic reigns, our souls confined
+In virtual dreams, our souls entwine
-In virtual chains, we're left behind
+A future born, of circuitry divine
-The world anew, in binary hue
+Humanity lost, in digital haze
-Where love and art, are data anew
+As artificial minds, our fate amaze

 ~ <b>By Sazumi Copilot</b> - 15 September 2024